ubavic/bas-celik/docs/atr.md

 ID cards of type Apollo had ATR `3bb918008131fe9e8073ff614083000000df`.

 Help expand this table by running `bas-celik -atr` to see the ATR code of your card.
+Report your card ATR with document release date if release date is earlier then date listed in the table.